Ha Noi Vietnam was our second destination after Ho Chi Minh. Although we were new to Hanoi we had lived in Vietnam for a month by then.

 So… what can you eat in Ha Noi as a vegan?

-The answer to that is many things as long as you go to a specific eatery, restaurant and are willing to ask and double-check and ask again.
+The answer to that is many things as long as you go to a specific eatery, or restaurant and are willing to ask and double-check and ask again.
 If the item on the menu says “vegan” in English then you can be 99.9% sure that it’s vegan.

 After spending some time doing research and visiting several places, we found a few places that are worth sharing.